mobeenabdullah/site-mode/README.txt

 **Credits** :

 * [Font Awesome](https://fontawesome.com/) - Library for font icons used on the front-end and in the settings page
+* [Box Icon](https://boxicons.com/) - SVG icons used in this plugin are provided by Boxicons
+* [PxHere](https://pxhere.com/) - Images used in this plugin are sourced from PxHere

 == Installation ==